Fcmam5/state-of-dz-swe-2024/website/docs/insights/challenges.md

 Online payments especially for digital products and accepting credit cards.

-## Interesting takes from free-text inputs and interviews
+## Other takes from free-text inputs and interviews

-### Diplomas and graduates from small southern universities are often not taken seriously

 ### Not having a degree in IT

-### Caba and material
+Diplomas and graduates from small southern universities are often not taken seriously

+### Algeria's strict regulations on importing IT devices

+Algeria has strict policies when it come to importing IT devices.

+Arduino
+VR headsets
+Drones
+Physical gadgets for pentesting

 ### Unregulated activities